squonk4303/latent-space-visualizer/README.md

 source .venv/bin/activate
 ```

+Install dependencies.

-Install dependencies. (`torch` and `torchvision` have to be installed separately; see instructions at [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/))
+Note that `torch` and `torchvision` have to be installed separately; see [their official instructions](https://pytorch.org/get-started/locally/)
 ```sh
 pip install -r requirements.txt
 ```